 Learn more about Arthritis

-If you’re looking to learn more about arthritis, we have an in-depth guide to the condition on our blog.
-The guide will explain what the condition is, what the potential causes are, and the treatment available.
+Now you’ve read our guide to the symptoms of arthritis, you might want to learn more about the condition in general.
+Why not take a look at the in-depth guide to arthritis on our blog?
+It’s full of useful information about the potential causes of arthritis and the treatments available.
 You’ll also find some useful tips on how to cope with the condition on a daily basis.

 The Personal Alarm

-For further information on our personal alarm service, please speak to one of our friendly advisers on 0800 999 0400.
-Alternatively, complete our contact us form and we will get back to you as soon as possible.
+For people with arthritis, mobility can be difficult enough as it is.
+Lots of people worry about what would happen if they were to suffer a fall.
+Luckily, for those with a personal alarm from Lifeline24, help is always on hand at just the touch of a button.
+For further information on our personal alarm service, or to order your alarm today, please speak to one of our friendly advisers on 0800 999 0400.
+Alternatively, complete our Contact Us form and we will get back to you as soon as possible.

 Readers of our blog can also take a look at our comprehensive guide to the personal alarm.